chrishanson06/about-me/README.md

 # about-me
-First try at the HTML stuffs
+"About Me"
 -Want to make that money

-going to use this money to buy Bitcoins $$$$$
+-Going to use this money to buy Bitcoins $$$$$

---Dollar Dollar Bills Y'all
+--"Dollar Dollar Bills Y'all" Bill Gates

+"For Fun"
+Stripers
+--Cocaine
+---PowerWashing